HIRE LOGO DESIGNER

 What do Coco Chanel and a medieval farmer have in common?
-No, it’s not that they both believed a black dress is all a woman needs.
-The answer is a lot shorter: a logo.
+A logo.

 Yes, a logo is what 13th-century business owners used to put on their cattle.
-The same way Coco Chanel used interlaced letters of her name on the perfume bottle, created by herself.
+The same way Coco Chanel used interlaced letters of her name on a perfume bottle.

-By using logos, farmers could differentiate their product from that of competitors.
-And Chanel got a symbol that brought her timelessness and fame.
-However, if you’re a modern business owner, you know that a logo has to include all these aspects.
+Farmers could differentiate their products from those of competitors by using logos.
+Chanel got a symbol that brought her timelessness and fame.
+If you’re a modern business owner, you know a logo must include all these aspects to create a legacy.

 In other words, a logo isn’t just a nice picture you put on your website.
-It’s a powerful symbol that embodies your business and the principles it follows.
-And here are the three ways in which a logo can enhance these principles:
+It’s a powerful symbol that embodies your business and its principles.
+And here are the three ways a logo can enhance these principles:

 1. Recognition

-Why immediately?
-The 2019 research conducted by Email Audience states that an image is processed from 6 to 600 times faster than a word.
-Thus, processing a single image takes 13-150 milliseconds compared to 3.75-7.5 seconds per one sentence.
-Taking the previous example, you’ll think of an athlete faster if you see sneakers with recognizable stripes than if you read the name.
+Email Audience conducted research in 2019 that states an image is processed from 6 to 600 times faster than a word.
+Thus, processing a single image takes 13-150 milliseconds compared to 3.75-7.5 seconds per sentence.

 2. Competitiveness